wxsd-sales/share-whiteboard-macros/README.md

 - Send Whiteboard from you Navigator:

 Use your Navigator to send Whiteboards that are open on your paired Desk or Board Series Devices
-- Companion Mode Send Whiteboard
+- Send Whiteboard in Companion Mode

 Similar the above feature, we can also send Whiteboards opened on a companion Board Device from the main Room Series Device and its Navigator